IBM/dsce-sample-apps/retail-business-intelligence/readme.md

 8. Add Catalog Name `postgresql`.
 9. Click on `Create`.
 10. Hover over catalog `postgresql` -> click on `manage associations` and connect to `presto` engine.
+11. Navigate to `Query workspace` page from left side hamburger button in watsonx.data UI.
+12. You will have SQL query editor window/tab open.
+13. Execute attached queries in SQL editor page.
+This query is written with catalog and schema name aliases, so you can execute it as is.[Postgresql_Queries.sql](./Postgresql_Queries.sql)
+14. Additionally if you want to run any other select statements other schema then in editor menubar select Catalog `postgresql` and Name `public` from dropdown.

 ## Set up and launch application